BattletechModders/SoldiersPiratesAssassinsMercs/README.md

 `enableDebug` and `enableTrace` - bools, enable debug and trace logging, respectively. recommend leaving debug log disabled and trace enabled (at least for initial config)

+`BlacklistedContractTypesAndIDs` - List<string> : contract types and specific contract IDs which will never replace opfor anyone. effectively disables SPAM for these contracts

 `OpforReplacementConfig` and `MercLanceAdditionConfig` - configs for whole-opfor and MC AdditionalLances faction replacement, respectively.

 * `BaseReplaceChance` - baseline chance for any opfor to be replaced by a valid merc faction. uses 0 - 1 range; 0 is never, 1 is guaranteed.
 * `FactionsReplaceOverrides` - list of faction-specific overrides for the replacement chance. i.e, override Locals and Wobbies to hire mercs more often and override clans to never use them. uses 0 - 1 range; 0 is never, 1 is guaranteed.
-* `BlacklistContractTypes` and `BlacklistContractIDs` - lists of contract types and specific contract IDs which will never replace opfor with mercs.
+* ~~`BlacklistContractTypes` and `BlacklistContractIDs` -  lists of contract types and specific contract IDs which will never replace opfor with mercs.~~ DEPRECATED, use BlacklistedContractTypesAndIDs above
 * `MercFactionReputationFactor` (in MercLanceAdditionConfig only) - custom reputation loss multiplier for hostile merc faction when they only replaced MC AdditionalLances (rep loss for original target faction is always maintained, and when whole opfor is replaced by mercs, both merc faction and contract target faction lose rep as normal).
 Mercenary faction reputation isn't hooked to anything besides regular rep system, but its there if you need it.

 `AlternateFactionConfigs` - Dictionary of configs for potential alternate (non-merc!) factions that have a chance to replace the original target faction.
 Config things like 2nd line units, specific regiments, etc here.
 These factions *must* be real, valid factions.
 They have to have a FactionDef, and be defined in Faction.json.
 They do *not* have to be set to gain reputation, nor do they need to be IsCareerStartingDisplayFaction and display in the Cpt Quarters reputation screen.
 The KEYS for this dictionary are the faction Names for the configured alternate factions, i.e KellHounds (same field as Liao, Davion, Locals, etc).
 Using the above settings, Liao will always be replaced by a faction from AlternateOpforWeights due to FactionReplaceChance being 1.0.
 Given the above, Liao is twice as likely to be replaced by the generic Mercenaries faction as by the Kell Hounds.

 * `FactionReplaceChance` - float, probability that original target faction will be replaced by one of these
 * `AlternateOpforWeights` - dictionary <string, int> - faction Name and weight for different factions if replacement (from above) is happening
+* `FactionMCAdditionalLanceReplaceChance` - float, probability that MissionControl AdditionalLances (if any) will be replaced with alt faction

+`PlanetFactionConfigs` - Dictionary of configs for alternate factions specific to certain planets.
+The KEYS for this dictionary are starsystem IDs, e.g. `starsystemdef_Ichlangis`.
+Otherwise, config is identical to AlternateFactionConfigs.

 `MercFactionConfigs` - Dictionary of configs for Merc Faction behavior.
 Merc factions *must* be real, valid factions.
 They have to have a FactionDef, and be defined in Faction.json.
 In particular, Faction.json must have them with IsRealFaction and IsMercenary set to true.
 They do *not* have to be set to gain reputation, nor do they need to be IsCareerStartingDisplayFaction and display in the Cpt Quarters reputation screen.

  The KEYS for this dictionary are the faction Names for the configured merc factions, i.e KellHounds (same field as Liao, Davion, Locals, etc).
 If a merc faction exists but is missing from this dictionary, it will not be used by SPAM!: